Matterport (NASDAQ:MTTR) Issues Q3 2022 Earnings Guidance

-In other Matterport news, CTO Japjit Tulsi sold 60,000 shares of the firm’s stock in a transaction that occurred on Tuesday, June 14th.
-The shares were sold at an average price of $3.89, for a total transaction of $233,400.00.
-Following the sale, the chief technology officer now owns 346,486 shares in the company, valued at approximately $1,347,830.54.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In other Matterport news, Director Jason Krikorian sold 868,407 shares of the stock in a transaction that occurred on Friday, May 20th.
-The shares were sold at an average price of $5.43, for a total transaction of $4,715,450.01.
-Following the completion of the sale, the director now directly owns 21,194,049 shares of the company’s stock, valued at approximately $115,083,686.07.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CTO Japjit Tulsi sold 60,000 shares of the stock in a transaction that occurred on Tuesday, June 14th.
-The shares were sold at an average price of $3.89, for a total transaction of $233,400.00.
-Following the sale, the chief technology officer now directly owns 346,486 shares of the company’s stock, valued at $1,347,830.54.
+In related news, Director Jason Krikorian sold 760,500 shares of the stock in a transaction that occurred on Monday, May 23rd.
+The shares were sold at an average price of $5.37, for a total value of $4,083,885.00.
+Following the sale, the director now directly owns 20,433,549 shares in the company, valued at approximately $109,728,158.13.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Matterport news, Director Jason Krikorian sold 760,500 shares of the company’s stock in a transaction that occurred on Monday, May 23rd.
+The shares were sold at an average price of $5.37, for a total value of $4,083,885.00.
+Following the completion of the sale, the director now owns 20,433,549 shares of the company’s stock, valued at $109,728,158.13.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO James Daniel Fay sold 74,373 shares of Matterport stock in a transaction on Tuesday, June 7th.
+The stock was sold at an average price of $5.03, for a total transaction of $374,096.19.
+Following the transaction, the chief financial officer now directly owns 749,097 shares in the company, valued at $3,767,957.91.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 2,090,550 shares of company stock worth $11,075,908.
-Company insiders own 24.20% of the company’s stock.
+Over the last quarter, insiders have sold 1,222,143 shares of company stock valued at $6,360,458.
+24.20% of the stock is currently owned by company insiders.

 Institutional Investors Weigh In On Matterport